BryMad/twilight-city-escape/README.md

 # twilight-city-escape
 Twilight City Escape: a Homework 6 Escape Game

 Twilight City Escape is a retro side-scrolling chase game written for CMSI 185.
 You are a rogue hero trying to outrun the corrupt Twighlight City Air Police.
-Use your mouse to guide your Players escape.
+Use your mouse to guide your Player's escape.
 Click your mouse to deploy a decoy to distract the gullible air cops and make your getaway.

 The game can be played at https://BryMad.github.io/twilight-city-escape